AsifKHasan/data-driven-documents/README.md

 1. get a file named *credential.json* from me and paste/copy to D:\projects\data-driven-documents\salary-sheet\conf

 ## type of documents for document-from-data
-The following document types are available
+The following document types are available for Spectrum
 a. appointment-letter
+b. confirmation-letter
 b. experience-certificate
 c. introduction-letter
 d. offer-letter